CyVerse-learning-materials/learning-materials-home/docs/ds/cyberduck.md

         Cyberduck needs to be used with care.
 When the Open Multiple Connections option is set, Cyberduck will sometimes open tens of or even a hundred connections.
-        To prevent this from happening (and avoid being a noisy neighbor!), a maximum number of connections can be set using the inner pull-down menu at the bottom right of the Transfers window.
+        To prevent this from happening (and avoid being a noisy neighbor!), set a maximum number of five (5) connections using the inner pull-down menu at the bottom right of the Transfers window.

 1. Double-click on the Data Store bookmark to connect to the Data